Generic Name: ziprasidone (oral/injection) (zi PRAY si done)

 Ziprasidone may also be used for purposes not listed in this medication guide.

-Stop using this medicine and call your doctor right away if you have a new or worsening skin rash with fever or swollen glands.
+Stop taking ziprasidone and call your doctor right away if you have sudden dizziness, fast or pounding heartbeats, fluttering in your chest, shortness of breath, or a new or worsening skin rash with fever, or swollen glands.

 Before taking this medicine